 Get ready for a swashbuckling adventure and set your wits against the cream…well the dregs, of the Caribbean.
 Only by solving mind-boggling puzzles and matching your witty repartee with your enemies will you win the day.

 The first in a popular franchise, The Secret of Monkey Island was developed and published by Lucasfilm Games in 1990.
 The special edition version was released in 2009.
 It can be found on many platforms including the Amiga, MS-DOS, Atari ST, Macintosh, CDTV, FM Towns, Sega CD, OS X, Playstation 3 and Xbox 360.
-The version I reviewed was for the PC.
+I chose to review was for the PC.

 This point-and-click adventure game starts with Guybrush Threepwood declaring “I want to be a pirate!”.
 What ensues is an adventure full of humour, perilous pirate trials, the rescue of a damsel in distress and the defeat of the ghost pirate LeChuck, all set in the Caribbean.
 Along the way Threepwood must complete tasks to progress in his adventure, many of the tasks are peculiar and to solve them involves thinking not just outside the box, but outside of any other shape you can think of as well.